Cost of treatment

 No smoking: CAMH is tobacco free

 CAMH is a tobacco-free facility.
 This is part of our commitment to providing a safe, healthy and healing environment for our clients/patients, staff and visitors.
+This means that the purchase, sales and use of cigarettes, tobacco and/or tobacco-related products is not allowed anywhere on CAMH property.

-If you smoke and are concerned about the impact this policy may have upon your experience at CAMH, please speak with a member of your treatment team about options such as nicotine replacement therapy.
+If you smoke and are concerned about the impact this policy may have on your experience at CAMH, please speak with a member of your treatment team about options such as nicotine replacement therapy.

 Spiritual and religious services